LeonisX/yoda-stories-translation-tool/documents/dta-zone-2-type.md

 Find Unique Weapon
 ------------------

 These are places of "`The Power`".
+Almost all hotspots `Drop Unique Weapon` are located in these zones.

 **Zones**: 129, 272, 330, 369, 547, 640.